 When I met my friend that day, she ordered pizza for our table.
 When the food arrived in its hotness and glory, I picked up my phone and took a picture of it. when the ice creams and other delicacies also came along, our table looked like a feast fit for royalties.
 I couldn’t stand the urge for photos so we asked the waiter to take a photo of us.

 He did very well with the shots.
 I wasn’t surprised though.
-He takes a lot of pictures like these everyday.
+He takes a lot of pictures like this everyday.
 I’m beginning to think “being able to take good photos of guests” should be added to the qualifications of waiters.
 They do that job a lot these days.

 I posted the photos on Instagram.
 Suddenly everyone believed I was having a good life.
 All comments pointed to the fact that my life is something somebody should envy.
 But this is food somebody bought for me.
-This is food I haven’t ate again since that day.
+This is food I haven’t eaten again since that day.
 This food had a story that no one knew, yet I was having a good life because I have posted a picture of a nice meal.

 “The Perfect Lifestyle”

 People show happy lifestyles on social media.
-Their lives seem to be in constant drip of sugar and honey but trust me, their lives ain’t always happy like they will have you to believe.
+Their lives seem to be in a constant drip of sugar and honey but trust me, their lives ain’t always happy like they will have you to believe.
 Just like you, they also hit sad times.

 They have their battles just like you also have your battle.
 Pictures are just snapshots of some days of our lives.
 It doesn’t represent who we are or what we’ve always done. it’s a highlight reel of times we like people to see.